 Determine what amounts you are currently owed and what work you have carried out, but not yet invoiced for.

 Refer to your contract or subcontract to determine whether it gives you the ability to terminate upon a party entering administration or liquidation.
-You should also consider what obligations you have to protect any works done to date and your rights to collect equipment you may have on site.
+You should also consider what obligations you have to protect any works done to date and your rights to collect equipment and materials you may have on site.

 Be careful about terminating the contract without receiving legal advice as it can affect your rights to issue certain types of claims and other matters under the contract.